 It forges international scientific co-operation with the leading institutions of classical archaeology – Max Planck Institute for Science of Human History (Jena, Germany), Politecnico di Milano (Italy), Aleksander Moisiu University Dürres (Albania), Etruscan Museum „Enrico Guarnacci“ in Volterra (Italy), and others.

 The international aspects of research permeate the teaching in the courses.
 It is given an opportunity to students, to take part in excavations abroad.
 The department organises regular semestral cycles of lectures by foreign specialists, students are encouraged to spend part of their studies or a study stay abroad, and excursions to antiquity monuments and heritage are organised.

-The studies are characterised by a clearly inter-disciplinary approach: alongside the specialised courses, students receive basic instruction in Latin and Old Greek, ancient literature, ancient history, life and institutions, and the mythology of both cultures.
-An integral part of the study is acquiring practical experience both during field prospecting and excavations and the consequent laboratory processing, documenting and scientific evaluation of the results.
-A special emphasis is laid on interlinking the study of the cultural-historical development, social-economic structures and material culture.
+An inter-disciplinary approach characterizes the studies: alongside the specialized courses, students receive basic instruction in Latin and Old Greek, ancient literature, ancient history, life and institutions, and the mythology of both cultures.
+An integral part of the study is acquiring practical experience during field prospecting and excavations and the consequent laboratory processing, documenting, and scientific evaluation of the results.
+A particular emphasis is laid on interlinking cultural-historical development, social-economic structures, and material culture.